MAIF/daikoku/storage-sql-migration.md

   valid — same storage.
 What the migration reveals they *don't* cover is collected below.

 ## Phase 3 notes

+`apiSubscriptionRepo` is the widest surface of the phase — 54 queries — but a narrow set of
+dimensions: `api`, `team`, `plan`, `keyring`, `apiKey.clientId`.
+The keyring ones carry the aggregation model (several subscriptions share one Otoroshi apikey), which is why they get named methods rather than a generic filter: `findKeyringSiblings`, `countByKeyring` and `updateApiKeyOfKeyring` each answer a question the domain asks, not a shape of WHERE clause.

+Migrating it needed one new primitive on `Repo`: `queryCount`, the parameterised counterpart of `count(JsObject)`.
+Without it a count had to go through `queryPaginated` with `LIMIT 0`, which runs two statements to throw one away.

+A warning for the remaining `apiRepo` step: a regex rewrite of the `.forTenant(x).findNotDeleted( Json.obj("team" -> …))` shape silently matched `apiRepo` as well as `apiSubscriptionRepo`.
+The compiler caught it, but only because `ApiRepo` had no `findByTeam` yet — once it does, the same mistake compiles.
+Rewrite call sites repo by repo, never by shape alone.

 `usagePlanRepo` turned out to be the easy one of the three: eighteen of its twenty-one queries were `_id $in [...]`, which the generic `findByIdsNotDeleted` of phase 0 already covers.
 A plan does not